-S.Class cancellations/relocation: Class meetings are governed by state regulations.
+- 6. Class cancellations/changes/relocation: Class meetings are governed by state regulations.
 No class may be cancelled without prior notification of the department chair and, in the case of evening or weekend classes, the Adjunct Workload Management Office as well (718.260.5565 or awmo@citytech.cuny.edu).
 If you are unable to teach, arranging for substitute service to avoid canceling the class may be possible, so please notify your chair right away.
 Instructors of in-person classes should not relocate classes to a new room without first receiving permission from the Registrar's Office.
-AWMO conducts routine classroom checks.

-6. Course Modality: Please remember that you should not unilaterally change the modality of your courses-be it in-person, hybrid, or synchronous/asynchronous online.
+AWMO conducts routine classroom checks. - 7.
+Course Modality Requirements: Please remember that you may not unilaterally change the modality of your courses-be it in-person, hybrid, or synchronous/asynchronous online.
 CUNY policy explicitly requires faculty to meet their classes in the modality listed in the CUNYfirst Schedule of Classes.
 For hybrid classes, in-person meeting dates should align with the information in the CUNYfirst Schedule of Classes and should also be included in the course syllabus, distributed by the first class.
 We all understand that situations can develop unexpectedly, including illness.
 In this case, please reach out to your chairperson, who can consult with the Dean and Provost to help you develop a reasonable solution which best allows your students to keep learning.
 Provost's approval is required to change modality.

-7. Field trips: Please be aware that every off-campus field trip requires an approved field trip form.
+- 8. Camera Use Guidance for Online and Hybrid Courses: Faculty may require students to turn on their cameras in online and hybrid courses during class periods or for remote testing purposes.
+Faculty who intend to require camera use should also clearly state this on course syllabi and cover the requirement with students on the first day of class. - 9.
+Field trips: Please be aware that every off-campus field trip requires an approved field trip form.
 More information about field trips can be found on the Faculty Commons Resources website under Student Travel Overview.
 An ESPARC certificate from within the most recent 12-month period is required along with the field trip request.